Architect-focused, code-referenced, sustainability-driven. Full URLs are kept for transparent citation and specification workflows.

 - WaterSense® Standard by EPA: ≤ 1.5 gpm (5.7 L/min) at 60 psi for private lavatories.

-- Water Closets and Public Lavatories: ≤ 0.5 gpm (1.9 L/min) at 60 psi, IPC.
+- Public lavatories: ≤ 0.5 gpm (1.9 L/min) at 60 psi (commonly referenced in modern code paths).

-- California Title 20 (CEC): ≤ 1.2 gpm (4.5 L/min) at 60 psi for lavatory faucets
+- California Title 20 (CEC): ≤ 1.2 gpm (4.5 L/min) at 60 psi for lavatory faucets.

 Why Flow Rate Regulation Matters in Architecture